eduardotkoller/convForm/README.md

 <input type="text" conv-question="A fellow programmer!
 Cool." no-answer="true">
 ```

-### Select callbacks
+### Callbacks

-You can use custom functions to be called when a user clicks on an answer from a select.
-To do this, simply put the name of the function to be called in the "callback" attribute of the option tag:
+You can use custom functions to be called when a user clicks on an answer from a select, or at the end of the question (If the question expects an answer, the callback will be called after user input.
+If it doesn't, callback will be called after printing the message.).
+To do this, simply put the name of the function to be called in the "callback" attribute of the option tag, or in the input tag:

 ```html
 <select conv-question="Selects also support callback functions.
 For example, try one of these:">